nitrate-lang/nitrate/docs/MIR.md

 - **`Move(Place)`** — reads the value from the place, deinitializing it.
 The place cannot be used afterward.
 This represents ownership transfer for non-`Copy` types.
 - **`Constant(MirLiteral)`** — a compile-time constant value (integer, float, boolean, string, unit).
 Constants require no storage and are embedded directly in the IR.

 The copy/move distinction in operands provides the foundation for ownership tracking and borrow checking.
-While the current MIR does not enforce move semantics (no consumption tracking), the distinction is present in the IR to support future borrow-checking passes.
+The MIR borrow checker (`nitrate_mir_borrow_check`) consumes `Copy`/`Move` operands to track moved-from state, and the IR's `StorageLive`/`StorageDead` markers bound storage lifetimes.
+While the MIR lowering currently emits only `Copy` operands (no consumption tracking yet), the distinction is present in the IR and fully handled by the borrow checker.

 ### Rvalue: Computed Values